 It’s less expensive than most of the snacks on here, but it’s also on the small side (we had one a couple of years ago at Whitewater Snack Co., and it was considerably larger).

 This Pumpkin Flan is another winner.
 To my knowledge it’s only available at Rancho del Zocalo is the only place at Disneyland Resort that serves this, and it’s excellent.

 It has a light, milky flavor that almost reminds me of tres leches cake.
 Of course, it tastes like pumpkin, too, and the whole thing has great presentation.
 It’s decently sized for its $5+ price, especially considering that it’s actually less expensive than the pumpkin cheesecake.

 This tombstone/RIP/earth worm cupcake from Jolly Holiday Bakery is a chocolate lovers’ delight.
 A variety of different “styles” of chocolate are present in the cupcake, from the sprinkles on top to the frosting to the cake, to even the center of the cupcake.
 We thought this cupcake was excellent, but due to its richness, we recommend splitting it.

 If you can try all of these snacks in a single day, you have our respect.
 If you can them all, then do a few spins on Space Mountain Ghost Galaxy, we’ll give you “mad props.”
 If you’re visiting Disneyland during the fall, make sure to read our Halloween Time at Disneyland Guide to get the most out of the special Halloween offerings!

 Which Halloween Time at Disneyland snacks do you enjoy?
 Which ones here look the best to you?
+Any questions about what else we recommend this year for the fall season at Disneyland?
 Hearing from you is half the fun, so if you have additional Halloween tips or questions, please share them in the comments!